-phillips & hunt on (and the President’s pardon power generally):
+phillips, hunt, walker & hanna on (and the President’s pardon power generally):

 If you watched Tiger King, you know who Joseph A Maldonado-Passage is.
 If you didn’t watch Tiger King, you probably still know who he is.
 Joe is currently in a federal prison in Texas for issues regarding allegedly engaging in communications to do harm to Carole Baskin and added on charges related to the death or disposal of animals.